Commissioner Beck Lost "Lovely, Beautiful" Neighbors In Shallowford Road Wreck

 Police said he admitted to smoking marijuana before driving.
 There was a smell of marijuana from the car, and several marijuana blunts were found in the ash tray.
 A stolen gun was in the vehicle.

 Williams did not have a driver's license or insurance.
-He faces a host of charges, including counts of vehicular manslaughter.
+He faces a host of charges, including counts of vehicular homicide.

 The passenger in the car driven by Williams was dead at the scene.